anshita22/100daysofcode/README.md

 #Day10

-Solved one problem from August_leetcode_challenge [problem](https://github.com/anshita22/Programming/blob/master/august_leetcodechallenge/problems.md)
+Solved one problem from August_leetcode_challenge [problem](https://github.com/anshita22/Programming/blob/master/august_leetcodechallenge/problems.md) Completed lectures on data reading from files(CSV, EXCEL, HTML, SQL)and tried implementing the same, have to work more on SQL.
+Completed lectures of 'Data Analysis with python'.
+Will try to work on projects on data analysis from tomorrow!